 The Philippines is a collection of tropical islands in Southeast Asia, so no matter where you go, there’s a lot to enjoy.
-Travel insurance can provide a financial safety net if your adventure in the Philippines doesn’t go to plan.
+But there’s always the possibility of something going wrong, which is where your travel insurance policy can come in handy.

 Travel insurance policies can differ, so it pays to check what a policy includes or excludes.
 For a trip to the Philippines, there are a few features you may want to consider including, such as: